mukulkhanna/BF2NormalNet/README.md

 ```
 - By default, `--scale` is set to 0.5, so if you wish to obtain better results (but use more memory), set it to 1.
+- Default code configuration corresponds to the UNet-only baseline.
+Use below mentioned flags for training network variants --
   - Add `--resnet` to use the pre-trained resnet encoder.
   - Add `--disc` to use the PatchGAN discriminator.

 ### Prediction